CyberT33N/mongodb-cheat-sheet/README.md

 <br><br>
 - $project	Reshapes each document in the stream, such as by adding new fields or removing existing fields.
 For each input document, outputs one document.
 See also $unset for removing existing fields. (https://docs.mongodb.com/manual/reference/operator/aggregation/project/#pipe._S_project)
 - You must manually specify each field which you want to return.
 Only **_id** field will be also returned!
 If you do not want this then use **{_id: 0}**
-- You can compare it with .map from javascript
+- You can compare it with .map from javascript.
+- Can be used as many time as you want within aggregation pipeline.
 ```javascript
 const pipeline = [{$project: {_id: 0, item: 1}}];